 Note that as we consider a placement that is close to the canonical placement, we get that the blue piece $B_1$ only intersects the segments $\ell_1$ and $\ell_2$, and the other blue pieces likewise only intersect two segments each.
-Each green piece $G_i$ only intersects $\ell_i$.
-We now define the occupied parts of the alignment segments as follows, see Figure~\ref{fig:squareRed3} for an illustration.
-Each green piece $G_i$ occupies the part $G_i\cap \ell_i$ of the segment $\ell_i$ and nothing of the other segments.
+Each green piece~$G_i$ only intersects $\ell_i$.
+We now define the occupied parts of the alignment segments as follows, see \Cref{fig:squareRed3} for an illustration.
+Each green piece~$G_i$ occupies the part $G_i\cap \ell_i$ of the segment $\ell_i$ and nothing of the other segments.
 The piece blue piece $B_1$ occupies the part of $\ell_1$ from the upper endpoint of $\ell_1$ to the lowest point in $B_1\cap \ell_1$.
 Similarly, $B_1$ occupies the part of $\ell_2$ from the right endpoint to the leftmost point in $B_1\cap \ell_2$.
 Each of the other pieces $B_2,B_3,B_4$ occupies parts of the two segments it intersects, defined in the analogous way.
-It follows that the parts of a segment $\ell_i$ occupied by two different pieces are interior-disjoint: This is trivial for the parts covered by pieces, but a blue piece $B_j$ can also occupy parts that it does not cover close to the boundary of $\sqcont$.
-However, these parts of the alignment segments are close to the corner $b_j$, and the other pieces are too fat to cover such a part of a segment without colliding with $B_j$, since the displacement of $B_j$ can be made arbitrarily small.
+It follows that the parts of a segment $\ell_i$ occupied by two different pieces are interior-disjoint: This is trivial for the parts covered by the green pieces, but a blue piece $B_j$ can also occupy parts that it does not cover close to the boundary of $\sqcont$.
+However, these parts of the alignment segments are close to the corner $b_j$, and since the constructed placement is close to canonical, the other pieces are far away, so they cannot cover anything close to the corner $b_j$.